chrisdev/wagtail-cookiecutter-foundation/{{cookiecutter.project_slug}}/docs/documents_images_snippets/photo_gallery.rst

 Creating Photo Gallery
 ~~~~~~~~~~~~~~~~~~~~~~

-You first need to create a collection by going to Settings > Collections
+You first need to create a collection by selecting **Collections** from the main navigation on the left and clicking **Add A Collection**.

 .. image:: ../_static/images/photo_gallery_collections.png